Vulcano Acatenango Track & Fuego – Guatemala

 - A backpack to carry parts of the tent and the sleeping bag

 Let´s get going.

-The second part is also steep, but in the woods, protected from the sun and on more concrete gound.
-I enjoyed that part a lot, because you walk in the shade of the trees and it is very interesting to see which different types of trees.
+The second part is also steep, but in the woods, protected from the sun and on more concrete ground.
+I enjoyed that part a lot, because you walk in the shade of the forest and it is very interesting to see which different types of trees exist on that ground.

 The last bit is the most beautiful one in my opinion.
 Because the view is simply stunning.
 I had to stop several times to take some pictures:

-In the morning you get up before sunrise to see it from the very top bit of the vulcano.
+In the morning you get up before sunrise to see it from the very top bit of the volcano.

 All the night pictures were taken by the lovely Alex von Hagen.
 Thanks to Laura and Alex, Kane and Hayden.
 I definitely found a friend in all of you while doing that track.
 PS: This is not a sponsored post.
 I experienced that track because I wanted to and I would pay the same amount of money or even more to do it all over again. 🙂

 - I have been really lucky with the weather and the eruptions.
 If you wanna do the vulcan, do some research for the best season (not too cold, because it is gonna be even colder up there) and try to stay flexible with the days of your hike, because you don´t wanna go in the mud, because it is raining all the time.

 - I really recommend to go with a guided tour.
 There are different paths where you can get lost and it is not worth ending up at the wrong side, just to save some coins.

 - You will never know what your body is able to if your mind does not believe.
 Don´t give up to soon and keep yourself motivated, e.g. by listening to your favorite music.